Discrimination against people with HIV/AIDS: HIV/AIDS health disparities in marginalized groups

-Access to Pre-Exposure Prophylaxis among marginalized groups
+Access to PrEP among marginalized groups

-Marginalized groups also face barriers to accessing HIV/AIDS preventative care such as Pre-Exposure Prophylaxis (PrEP).
+Marginalized groups also face barriers to accessing HIV/AIDS preventative care such as PrEP.
 Studies have shown that concerns about paying for PrEP and talking to healthcare providers about sexual behaviors have contributed to low PrEP use among young sexual minority men.
 Other structural barriers to PrEP use include limited knowledge of its availability, stigma surrounding HIV, and distrust of the medical establishment among minority groups due to years of discrimination within the medical field against marginalized groups.
 A poll conducted on the gay dating-app Grindr found a high prevalence of poor access to health insurance and lack of education about PrEP among respondents.
-Studies have found that cost concerns, mental health, substance use issues, concerns about hormone interaction, uncomfortable side effects, difficulty taking pills, stigma, exclusion of transgender women in advertising, and lack of research on transgender women and PrEP are all barriers to PrEP use among transgender women.
-Structural barriers to PrEP use among transgender women include employment, transportation, and housing insecurity/homelessness.
+Among transgender women, studies have found that cost concerns, mental health, substance use issues, concerns about hormone interaction, uncomfortable side effects, difficulty taking pills, stigma, exclusion of transgender women in advertising, and lack of research on transgender women and PrEP are all barriers to PrEP.
+In addition, structural barriers to PrEP use among transgender women include employment, transportation, and housing insecurity/homelessness.
 A study of Black MSM in London found that instances of racism in spaces dedicated to gay men led to an avoidance of these spaces among the study participants, leading Black MSM to miss out on PrEP awareness that was disseminated via gay channels.

-HIV/AIDS Disparities amongst the Incarcerated Population
+HIV/AIDS disparities among the incarcerated population

 As of the end of 2018, the black imprisonment rate was about twice that of Hispanics and more than five times the imprisonment rate amongst whites in the United States.
 Moreover, black males are more likely to be imprisoned with 2,272 inmates per 100,000 black men, in comparison to 1,018 inmates per 100,000 Hispanic men and 392 inmates per 100,000 white men.
 Incarcerated individuals have a much higher risk of having HIV than non-incarcerated individuals.
 The estimated global HIV prevalence for prisoners is 3%, whereas the estimated global HIV prevalence for adults in general is 0.7%.
 Additionally, women in prison have a higher HIV prevalence than men.
 Incarcerated individuals also have a high risk of transmission as well due to high-risk activity (i.e. unsafe and unsterile tattooing, needle sharing, and unprotected sexual activity).
 Needle sharing is much more prevalent in prisons because possession of needles in prison is oftentimes a criminal offense, causing clean needles to be scarce.
 Only about 30% of countries worldwide offer condoms for incarcerated individuals, but for the countries that do offer condoms, coverage and access is not reported.
 Moreover, these individuals have a harder time accessing critical HIV resources such as ART.
 Even if ART is offered, those with HIV may still lack the ability to get specialized care and specific ART regimens.